-- ✓ Each Board member attends all committee meetings - ✓ Six of seven of our Board members are independent - Two Audit Committee Financial Experts serve on our Audit Committee - Majority vote principle with director resignation policy in Corporate Governance Guidelines - Reduced overall pay to directors by 15% in 2020 and mitigated dilution through 58% reduction in value of director restricted stock grants in 2020 versus 2019 and 65% reduction in value versus 2018 - ESG Committee consisting solely of independent Board members oversees our ESG program - Diverse Board required to seek out women and minority candidates for inclusion in nominee pool - Regular rotation of Committee and Board Chairpersons - Average tenure of Board members is less than six years with mandatory Board retirement at age 75
+- Seven of eight of our Board members are independent - An Audit Committee Financial Expert serves on our Audit Committee - Majority vote principle with director resignation policy in Corporate Governance Guidelines - ESG Committee consisting solely of independent Board members oversees our ESG program, including related risks - Diverse Board required to seek out women and minority candidates for inclusion in nominee pool - Regular rotation of Committee and Board Chairpersons including rotation of Audit Committee chair to Ms. Robeson last year and the ESG chair to Mr. Lewis earlier this year - Board Refreshment Average tenure of Board members is less than four years with an average age under 60 and a mandatory Board retirement at age 75

-- Related party transactions that impair the independence of Board or Committee members - Entrenched Board or Committee members with excessive tenure - X Classified Board - Excessive annual cash retainers, equity awards or perquisites for Board members - Absent or disengaged Board or Committee members
+- Related-party transactions that impair the independence of Board or Committee members - Entrenched Board or Committee members with excessive tenure earlier in 2022, two longstanding Board members were replaced by three new Board members - X Classified Board - Excessive annual cash retainers, equity awards or perquisites for Board members - Absent or disengaged Board or Committee members each Board member attended all of the eleven Board meetings and twenty-one committee meetings held in 2021